-B. Responsibilities of Agencies/Departments/Individuals with Assigned Vehicles: It is the responsibility of those with an assigned vehicle, whether the assignment is to an <a href="majercy/department_agency/department_agency/department_agency/department_agency/department_agency/department_agency/department_or individual, to contact Fleet Services and schedule a preventative maintenance service to occur within 30 days of the intervals determined by the Deputy Director - Fleet Services.
+B. Responsibilities of Agencies/Departments/Individuals with Assigned Vehicles: It is the responsibility of those with an assigned vehicle, whether the assignment is to an agency/department or individual, to contact Fleet Services and schedule a preventative maintenance service to occur within 30 days of the intervals determined by the Deputy Director - Fleet Services.
 In addition, the assignee shall notify Fleet Services of any equipment failures and shall schedule the needed repairs as soon as possible.
-If a vehicle is not serviced on or within 45 days after a scheduled maintenance service, the Deputy Director - Fleet Services will notify the Agency/department of the delinquency and place the vehicle out- of-service until the required maintenance service is complete.
+If a vehicle is not serviced on or within 45 days after a scheduled maintenance service, the Deputy Director - Fleet Services will notify the agency/department of the delinquency and place the vehicle out of service until the required maintenance service is complete.